Close Banner

 Additional Add-on Experiences:

 Some experiences require reservations and may sell out, so plan ahead if you have your eye on something specific.
 You can book these additional add-on experiences through your cruise planner on My Royal Cruise.
-Perfect Day at CocoCay prices are subject to change and are variable by season.
+Perfect Day at CocoCay prices are subject to change and vary by season.

 Dining at Perfect Day at CocoCay